-Since I am a Michigan wedding photographer (and destination wedding photography!) and own, Photos by Miss Ann and I have witnessed endless amounts of ceremonies that draw in religious, cultural, and spiritual elements and have seen them done in a hundred of different ways.
-Think: unity candle, tying the knot ceremony, sand ceremony, Irish braid, crowning, hand ceremony, etc. When we were planning our destination wedding -we were looking for an alternative for our Iceland destination wedding.
+Since we’re local and destination wedding photographers and own, Photos by Miss Ann, we have witnessed endless amounts of ceremonies that draw in religious, cultural, and spiritual elements and have seen them done in a hundred of different ways.
+Think: unity candle, tying the knot ceremony, sand ceremony, Irish braid, crowning, hand ceremony, etc. When we were planning our destination wedding we were looking for an alternative for our Iceland wedding.

 You and your soon to be write a letter to each other talking about the following:

 - Your favorite adventure together.